PROVIDING

 of the homeless in 2022 were African American, who are only 6.6% of the population

-MENTAL ILLNESS AND HOMELESSNESS
+HOMELESSNESS AND MENTAL ILLNESS

 GET UPDATES ABOUT OUR WORK